 Artists throughout Cascadia (Washington, Oregon, British Columbia, Alaska, Idaho and Northern California) submit proposals for these displays to a volunteer committee months in advance.
 During the festival, the chosen artists are on hand to speak with festival-goers and answer questions about their work.

-“All the way up to New Year’s Eve, there are parties and events,” said Herring.
-“The [festival] has become a favorite wintertime destination for [our] community, and nothing showcases that more than our ability to bring in artists and performers from around the region.”
+“The [festival] has become a favorite wintertime destination for [our] community,” Herrings says.
+“And nothing showcases that more than our ability to bring in artists and performers from around the region.”

 Portland is full of bright ways to embrace the shorter days of winter; here are some of the stars in the city’s constellation of holiday light displays.